makasim/httprouter/README.md

 # HTTP router

-It is an adoption of [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) router optimized for serving thousands of routes.
+It is an adoption of [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) router with deterministic handling order.
+Optimized for serving thousands of routes.

 Including:
  * Move handlers out of the tree to reduce memory consumption.